petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 ![Lesson 5 live run](images/lesson5-live-run.gif)

-And here's what the final output looks like - sadly, for a different repo - hit the Github API rate limit with Akka.NET :(
+And here's what the final output looks like - sadly, for a different repo since hit the Github API rate limit with Akka.NET :(

 ![Lesson 5 final output](images/lesson5-completed-output.png)